 There are a few common sleep problems that parents of young children encounter, but they’re not serious.
 Probably the most common is bedtime battles.
 Children are generally very active during the day and may find it difficult to wind down in the evening.
 A regular bedtime schedule along with calming activities such as a bath, storytelling, and reading usually solves this problem.

-This is all exacerbated by increased access to social media (telephone, texting, email).
-Then of course there’s the increased availability of wake-promoting activities such as TV, computer games, and social events, and maybe sometimes—maybe sometimes—school work.
+This is all exacerbated by increased access to social media (telephone, texting, and email).
+Then, there’s the increased availability of wake-promoting activities such as TV, computer games, and social events, and—maybe sometimes—school work.
 What has only recently been established experimentally is a biological cause of the delayed sleep time that occurs at the time of puberty.
-To explain this, I have to build a little background.
+To explain this, let’s build a little background.

 For a person who had a good night’s sleep the night before, her sleep latency in the first test at 10:00 am will be about 20 minutes.
 This sleep latency will gradually decrease, through to the 2:00 pm test when it might be only 10 minutes.
 The surprise is that the sleep latency at the 6:00 pm and 8:00 pm tests is almost as high as it was at 10:00 am.
-So, the test tells us that the individual is less sleepy in the early evening after being awake for 12 hours than she was at noon or at 2:00 pm when she had only been awake for six or eight hours.
+Thus, the test tells us that the individual is less sleepy in the early evening after being awake for 12 hours than she was at noon or 2:00 pm when she had only been awake for six or eight hours.
 What can explain this paradoxical result?

 One commonly held idea about the midday slump is that it is due to eating and digesting lunch.
 This is not the case.
 The MSLT is the same whether you eat lunch or not.
 The typical protocol for an MSLT is to give small snacks of equal caloric value at regular intervals throughout the day.

-The circadian rhythm generates an opponent process that resists the effects of the sleep need that builds up during wakefulness and cause sleepiness.
+The circadian rhythm generates an opponent process that resists the effects of sleep need that builds during wakefulness and causes sleepiness.
 In the evening, when we have accumulated the most sleep need, clock-dependent alerting pushes back on the need to sleep and sustains alertness.
 When this clock-dependent alerting fades, sleep need takes over and it becomes very difficult to stay awake.
-This happens at about 10:30 or 11:00 for me and probably you can pinpoint the time in the evening when your clock-dependent alerting goes offline.
+Personally, this happens at about 10:30 or 11:00 for me; you can probably pinpoint the time in the evening when your clock-dependent alerting goes offline.